-English majors and minors find themselves well prepared for graduate school and careers in business, law, teaching, marketing, public service, non-governmental work, and many other areas.
+As an English major or minor at Fisher, you'll find yourself well prepared for graduate school and careers in business, law, teaching, marketing, public service, non-governmental work, and many other areas.

-Courses provide students with practice in reading and writing a rich array of textual forms: fiction, poetry, plays, academic and personal essays, speeches, visual rhetoric, and new media.
+Courses provide you with practice in reading and writing a rich array of textual forms: fiction, poetry, plays, academic and personal essays, speeches, visual rhetoric, and new media.

 The English Major at Fisher

-English majors choose from more than 60 courses in literature, creative writing, rhetoric, composition studies, and professional and technical writing.
-English majors choose one of two concentrations, writing or literature, but electives within the program invite students to explore both areas and develop a lifelong interest in reading, as well as a versatile set of writing skills.
+If you major in English, you'll choose from more than 60 courses in literature, creative writing, rhetoric, composition studies, and professional and technical writing.
+You will also choose one of two concentrations: writing or literature.
+However, electives within the program will encourage you to explore both areas and develop a lifelong interest in reading, as well as a versatile set of writing skills.